Inspiring Future, Grand Challenge

 Introduction to machine learning for consumer science.
 This course covers foundational concepts in machine learning such as overfitting, cross validation, and bias-variance tradeoff, and application of machine learning algorithms to consumer big data analysis.

-COV7001 Academic Writing and Research Ethics 1 1 2 Major Master/Doctor SKKU Institute for Convergence Korean Yes
+COV7001 Academic Writing and Research Ethics 1 1 2 Major Master/Doctor SKKU Institute for Convergence - No

 1) Learn the basic structure of academic paper writing, and obtain the ability to compose academic paper writing.
 2) Learn the skills to express scientific data in English and to be able to sumit research paper in the international journals.
 3) Learn research ethics in conducting science and writing academic papers.